openstack-archive/fuel-docs/pages/user-guide/1500-confirm-hardware.rst

 Confirm hardware
 ================

-Before you boot the Fuel Master and deploy your OpenStack environment, use the following checklist to ensure that your hardware is configured correctly:
+Before you download and boot the Fuel Master, use the following checklist to ensure that your hardware is configured correctly: